Benders Subproblem Decomposition for Bilevel Problems with Convex Follower: Computational Results

 The acceleration schemes display similar behaviors for instances with $\eta_p = 1.6$.
 Without the in-out approach, \texttt{D}$(n_0, i_0)$ timed out for all instances, while \texttt{D}$(n_1, i_0)$ solves one instance to optimality and has significant improvements in optimality gaps.
 With the in-out approach, both \texttt{D}$(n_0, i_1)$ and \texttt{D}$(n_1, i_1)$ solve 7 instances within 350 seconds, and \texttt{D}$(n_1, i_1)$ has smaller optimality gaps for the unsolved instances.
 Again, for some hard instances for which \texttt{D}$(n_0, i_1)$ reached the time limit, \texttt{D}$(n_1, i_0)$ has smaller optimality gaps (i.e., $\eta_g = 1.7, \cdots, 2.2$).

-\subsection{Benefits of the Decomposition Method}
+\subsubsection{Benefits of the Decomposition Method}

-Section \ref{sec:comp:three} indicated that the decomposition method has significant benefits for solving MIBPSD.
-The decomposition method not only shortens computation times required for solving the dual of the inner-continuous problem, but also allows us to address the numerical issues of MIBPSD.
+Section \ref{sec:comp:three} indicated that the decomposition method has significant benefits for solving BSOCP.
+The decomposition method not only shortens computation times required for solving the dual of the inner-continuous problem, but also allows us to address the numerical issues of BSOCP.

 Figure \ref{fig:iter_time} displays the average computation time for generating a Benders cut, where the error bars represent the standard deviation.
-In average, the cut generation time of \texttt D is faster than \texttt B by a factor of 3.94.
-Since the subproblems that \texttt D solves to generate cuts (i.e., Problems \eqref{prob:s2}$'$ and \eqref{prob:s1}) can be solved independently, an implementation in parallel computing would improve the computation time even further.
+On average, the cut generation time of \texttt D is faster than \texttt B by a factor of 3.94.
+Since the subproblems that \texttt D solves to generate cuts (i.e., Problems \eqref{prob:s2}$'$ and \eqref{prob:s1}) can be solved independently, implementation in parallel computing would improve the computation time even further.

-Moreover, the decomposition method deals better with numerical issues arising from the complex inner-continuous problem of MIBPSD.
-Figure \ref{fig:conv} displays the convergence behavior of \texttt{D} and \texttt{B} for two instances, ($\eta_p, \eta_g) = (1, 1.2), (1.6, 1.8)$.
+Moreover, the decomposition method deals better with numerical issues arising from the complex inner-continuous problem of BSOCP.
+Figure \ref{fig:conv} in Appendix \ref{appendix:result:UCGNA} displays the convergence behavior of \texttt{D} and \texttt{B} for two instances, ($\eta_p, \eta_g) = (1, 1.2), (1.6, 1.8)$.
 For instance ($\eta_p, \eta_g) = (1, 1.2)$ (i.e., Figure \ref{fig:conv1D} and Figure \ref{fig:conv1B}), \texttt D closes the gap in 30 seconds, but \texttt B does not improve its lower bound even if it finds a good incumbent solution early.
 For instance ($\eta_p, \eta_g) = (1.6, 1.8)$ (i.e., Figure \ref{fig:conv2D} and Figure \ref{fig:conv2B}), although both \texttt D and \texttt B timed out, \texttt B improves its lower bound much slower than \texttt D. This behavior of \texttt B is explained by the fact that it suffers from numerical issues when solving Problem \eqref{prob:inner:dual}; it sometimes terminates with an optimal solution even if there exists an unbounded ray.
 This incorrect evaluation of the first-stage variable leads to ineffective cut generation and a slower convergence rate.
 On the other hand, the decomposition method effectively decomposes Problem \eqref{prob:inner:dual} into two more stable and smaller problems, which addresses the numerical issues effectively.